 Winter Weather Preparedness

 Don’t Sweat the Cold.
-Learn How to Prepare for Winter Weather and What to Do During a Storm.
+Learn How to Prepare for Winter Weather and What to Do During a Snow Storm.

 Along with winter come cozy evenings by the fire and trips to the slopes.
 But, winter weather also brings a number of risks for you, your family and your property.
 Pipes can burst.
 Fireplaces can cause smoke and other damage.
 And roofs can strain under mounds of snow and ice.